 On most electronic door locks, you’ll find some combination of physical and electronic locking control on the same door.
 For example, you may have a physical key for setup and emergency backup, but use the remote or keypad to lock and unlock the door on a day-to-day basis.
 This provides an extra layer of convenience and safety for the user, but may also provide additional functionality as well.

 With a sophisticated automated system, electronic door locks can be controlled and monitored remotely.

 In the case of cars, this means that you can lock and unlock the doors (or pop the trunk, or start the engine) while still some distance away from the vehicle.
 With homes or businesses, this can mean even more.
 Automated systems can be programmed to lock the doors for you at set times during the day, just in case you forgot.
 Remote monitoring apps can allow you to use your smartphone to see if there are any unlocked doors, and lock them from anywhere in the world.
 In the worst case, you can unlock your door remotely for quick, non-destructive access to fire and police personnel if an emergency occurs when you’re away from home.

-Terry’s Locksmith and Security Solutions offers sales, installation and repairs of security systems across the Gold Coast.
-Call (07) 5601 1825 or visit our showroom at 2 Prosper Crescent, Burleigh Heads.
+Terry’s Locksmiths offers sales, installation and repairs of security systems across the Gold Coast.
+Call (07) 5601 1820 or visit our showrooms in Burleigh Heads and Southport.